When you start thinking about reducing your expenses, what’s the first thing that pops into your head?

 In order to make this work, you’re inevitably going to need to call your cable company and negotiate a new plan.
 These next few paragraphs can give you a starting point in your conversation.

-Now that I got that out of the way, let’s take a look at my current plan with Verizon:
+Let’s take a look at my current plan with Verizon:

 With taxes and fees, this plan comes in at about $128/month.